 You might know it; else we recommend you to read the manifesto — we recently launched a publication, EcoCrypto, that respects its users and their attention.

 Regarding their attention, that’s our issue.
 However, when it comes to respecting our users’ privacy, it’s much bigger than us: we must double check each third-party service we use to ensure they’re not abusing our (and your) trust.

 When we published the manifesto, we realized how little people knew about the systematized data harvest that happens online.
 We decided to write an article to provide a comprehensive overview of the main tracking solution currently enforced pretty much everywhere on the web.
 At the end of the article, we propose two sets of recommendations.
 The first one is for everyone: the very basics on how to protect your privacy online.
 The second one is specific to webmasters: how to respect your users’ privacy.

 THE TRACKER MANIA

-Each additional tracker is one more guest at the feast held on our privacy.
+Each additional tracker is one more guest sitting at the table of the feast held on our privacy.

 Let’s start with the basics: what’s a tracker?
 Essentially, it’s a small script one can place on his/her website — it allows the different services used to collect data on the visitors, therefore enabling new services for the webmaster.

-A tracker is like a snitch for a third party — each additional tracker is one more guest at the feast held on our privacy.
+A tracker is like a snitch for a third party — each additional tracker is one more guest sitting at the table of the feast held on our privacy.